techidaily/site-youtube-stream/source/_posts/2024-approved-streamlining-sonic-selection-a-guide-to-curating-youtube-content.md

 ![](https://images.wondershare.com/assets/images-common/icon-note.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** You may see an option to create a new channel during the YouTube music playlist process.
 If so, tap "Create Channel" to see the **"+ NEW PLAYLIST"** option on your iPhone and the **"Create a new playlist"** option on your Android YouTube app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Video Tutorial: From a YouTube User to Creator - How To Make Music Video